andromedus/191B/fall-quarter-summary.md

 We also need to be able to pull even more Facebook data than we currently do for use cases where someone would want to dig as far back into a loved one’s digital life as a few decades.

 There are parts of the app that need to be reevaluated- such as signing in to the app and making sure there are no discrepancies there when a user a logs in and how that is displayed in the navigation bar.
+Others are listed below.

 #### What should we do to complete those tasks?